 Alternatively, errors can be recovered from failed effects and mapped to the error output - provided that the E type in the endpoint description is itself a subclass of exception.
-This can be done using the toRouteRecoverErrors method.
+This can be done using the toRouteRecoverErrors method (or similar for other interpreters).